Updated June 8, 2023

 - You can use the shortcut keys by typing Ctrl+N

-- You may click on the Document link on the ID Introduction window
+- Click on the Document link on the ID Introduction window

-You will now find in the window the units are displayed in the Inches as we already made the adjustments to the document.
+You will now find in the window the units are displayed in Inches, as we already made the adjustments to the document.

-You can never master InDesign without understanding the workflow of the Adobe’s most famous Layers palette.
+You can never master InDesign without understanding the workflow of Adobe’s most famous Layers palette.
 In the recent versions, InDesign Layers palettes are added with valuable changes, mostly borrowed from the Vector software Adobe Illustrator.
-In case you have previous knowledge of Illustrator, it will sure help you understand the part easily.
+If you have previous knowledge of Illustrator, it will help you understand the part easily.

 Open an existing Indesign document.
 To open the Layers palette,

 Click F7 or Window > Layers

 The layers palette pops up, and you will notice the drop-down arrow on layer 1.
 When you click on the arrow, the layers palette opens to arrays of sub-layers predefined with individual items as text, shape, and imported graphics.